Judaizers and Gentilizers

 “I myself have undertaken that this decision [to change the observance of the Passover to one Sunday per year] should meet with the approval of your wise judgment… Receive, then, with all willingness this truly divine injunction, and regard it as in truth the gift of God.
 For whatever is determined in the holy assemblies of the bishops is to be regarded as indicative of the divine will.
 As soon, therefore, as you have communicated these proceedings to all our beloved brethren, you are bound [by Roman Civil Law] from that time forward to adopt for yourselves and to enjoin on others the arrangement above mentioned.”[xxiii]

-We are living in a period in what theologian’s call “the dispensation of grace.”
-This time of grace is simply God overlooking, for a season, the deficiencies of man living in a fallen world with corruptible bodies that are tainted by sin and a sinful nature inherited from Adam.
+We live in a time that theologians call “the dispensation of grace.”
+This time of grace is God overlooking, for a season, the deficiencies of mankind living in a fallen world with corruptible bodies that are tainted by sin and sinful nature inherited from Adam.
 “Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent, because He has appointed a day on which He will judge the world in righteousness by the Man whom He has ordained…” (Acts 17:30-31).

 [i] MacCulloch, Dairmaid.
 Christianity: The First Three Thousand Years.
 Penguin Books.
 2009.